Drawing for beginners

 When I've finished, what course can I do next?

-The course will enable you to embark on the next level drawing courses such as 'Drawing 1', 'Complete drawing course part 1: beginners', 'Drawing: focus on tone', 'Beginners drawing intensive' or our new drop- in and pay as you go 'Drawing club'.
+The course will enable you to embark on the next level drawing courses such as 'Drawing 1', 'Get skills in: charcoal drawing techniques', 'Collage Sketchbook' as well as Life and Portrait drawing courses.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.